vbsteven/kubit/readme.md

 ```

 This will output environment variable export statements to configure your environment for the given entry.
-You can eval the output of this command to apply the variables or apply them directly by executing kubit through its shell wrapper (see )
+You can eval the output of this command to apply the variables or apply them directly by executing kubit through its shell wrapper (see installation docs below)

 * Remove an entry
 ```sh